 My children and husband saw me broken here.
 But they also witnessed me fight for wholeness.
 Ask for help.
 Learn to speak up for what I need.
 When my body didn’t work right anymore, awaiting surgery, they pitched in.
 Kneeling down to retrieve pots from cupboards I could no longer access, carrying loads, putting away groceries.

 My husband stepped in and took over kitchen duties when I could no longer walk or stand without excruciating pain.
 And his simple meals of white rice and beans and spicy tomato sauces, limited in vegetables as they were, were the most delicious meals, crafted with love and commitment, that I have ever tasted.
 Before or since.

-Body shame still clamors for my attention but daily I choose who and how I want to be.
+Body shame still clamours for my attention but daily I choose who and how I want to be.
 Strong, authentic, connected, purposeful.
 Unshackled.

 But spit and polish will not change the fact that this gathering place, imperfect as it is, beats and breathes as the healing, beckoning heart of our home.
-My slow and simple Whole Food Kitchen offers both safe harbor and training ground for a beautiful life well-lived.
+My slow and simple Whole Food Kitchen offers both safe harbour and training-ground for a beautiful life well-lived.

 This essay was first published in Heather Bruggeman’s 2016 Whole Food Kitchen Workshop.